Africa Orientale Italiana:

 Those three fronts are the basis of the scenario set, organized into “battle games” like our other recent releases so that you can play the scenarios in sequence in the service of a higher goal (kicking the Italians out of East Africa quickly, or making the British take far too long to do so).
 To portray that, we needed to use all eight maps out of the Conquest set, because Ethiopia is a big country with varied terrain.

-The northern front, with the battles at Agordat, Keren, Massawa and Gondar (yes, we have scenarios from the Battle of Gondar, but no special leader piece for Aragorn), takes place in rough mountain terrain.
+The northern front, with the battles at Agordat, Keren, Massawa and Gondar (no special leader piece for Aragorn), takes place in rough mountain terrain.
 It’s mountain warfare with all of the close-range nasty close combat one would expect, the primacy of elevation and the unusual lines of sight.
 There’s a good bit of forest terrain here too; in 1941, the de-forestation that over-farming, over-logging and climate change have brought to Ethiopia with devastating effect had not yet taken hold.
 Both sides bring some pretty good troops to the battlefield: the Savoy Grenadiers are as good as any Italian unit to have shown up in Panzer Grenadier (and you know we like to highlight the good ones), while the Indians are very tough professionals as well.

 The southern front is very different: the Italians make their stand along a river line, marked by very little vegetation beyond some banana plantations.
 The battles took place in desert and in rocky, extremely rough ground.
 The Italians’ Somali colonial troops fought well in the 1935-36 war and in police actions against rebels and bandits, but proved less capable in 1941 than their Eritrean counterparts.
 The South Africans were not operating at peak performance either, but managed an impressive advance against the over-stretched Italians.